phantomx999/Program-Design/HW/HW00/README.md

 What we'll do is add a second remote target to your local repository.
 This means that you can pull from two different repositories into your local repo (note: you can only push to your own remote repo; we'll prevent you from pushing to the shared-upstream).

 From your own repository's directory, apply the following commands.
-Again, replace <student-umnid> with your UMN id and <clone-ref> with the repository reference we copied earlier.
+Again, replace &lt;student-umnid&gt; with your UMN id and &lt;clone-ref&gt; with the repository reference we copied earlier.

     % cd repo-<student-umnid>
     % git remote add upstream git@github.umn.edu:umn-csci-3081-F18/csci3081-shared-upstream.git